Enhancing Reasoning Skills in Small Persian Medical Language Models Can Outperform Large-Scale Data Training: Results

 \subsection{Final Evaluation}

 As previously discussed, gaokerena-V performs better when prompted directly, whereas gaokerena-R excels when prompted with a Chain-of-Thought (CoT) format that encourages step-by-step reasoning before producing an answer.
+This observation indicates a high degree of prompt dependence, a key characteristic of both models in their current state.

 One key advantage of CoT prompting—particularly when combined with multiple sampling and majority voting—is that it provides a natural measure of model certainty.
 If the generated responses converge on the same option across samples, the model can be considered confident; conversely, a wide dispersion among responses indicates uncertainty.
-This approach offers a practical alternative to directly querying the model’s self-assessed confidence \cite{b27} , a capability that smaller models generally lack due to their limited self-awareness and introspective reasoning abilities.
+This approach offers a practical alternative to directly querying the model’s self-assessed confidence \cite{b25} , a capability that smaller models generally lack due to their limited self-awareness and introspective reasoning abilities.

 In cases where gaokerena-R exhibits uncertainty (i.e., when multiple distinct answers are produced), we employ the baseline model, aya-expanse-8b, as an auxiliary verifier.
 The outputs from gaokerena-R are presented to aya-expanse-8b, which is tasked with selecting the option containing the least incorrect or inconsistent information.
 This hybrid evaluation framework enables us to combine the reasoning strengths of gaokerena-R with the broader knowledge coverage of aya-expanse-8b.